turingschool/front-end-curriculum/lessons/module-1/intro-to-responsive.md

 There are [several different media types](https://developer.mozilla.org/en-US/docs/Web/CSS/@media) (`all`, `screen`, `print`, `speech`), but for our purposes we'll primarily use `screen`.
 This indicates that the media query is intended for computer screens.

-**Breakpoints** are the pixel widths the media queries reference.
+**Breakpoints** refer to the widths the media queries reference.
 When the media query is true (i.e. when the screen size matches what is specified by the break point), the styles specified in that media query will be applied.
 It may seem natural to set breakpoints for certain devices; it's actually best practice to choose a breakpoint when the layout of content needs to change.

 <section class="call-to-action">
 ### Turn & Talk